en

 Aztec code sample

 Aztec codes visually resemble QR codes, but the encoded data is placed in a spiral pattern around the square core in the center, called the bull’s eye.
-They are notable for their compact size and robustness, able to encode a wealth of information—up to 2,000 characters—even when space is limited.
+They are compact and robust, and can encode up to 2,000 characters even when space is limited.

-As of this time, Aztec codes can only be found in a few ID documents.
-One of them is a Nigerian ID card:
+In identity documents, Aztec Codes are rare.
+As of now, they can be found in only a few ID documents, including a Nigerian ID card.

 an Aztec code used in identity documents

-For instance, a new universal format of barcode encoding has been introduced for use in ID documents.
+The ICAO introduced a new universal format of barcode encoding for use in ID documents.
 It can be found in a recent Icelandic ID, for example.

 new barcode in an Icelandic ID

-The modern application also uses barcodes—QR codes and Data Matrix—as Visible Digital Seals (VDS).
-VDS contains information about a document and a digital signature to protect that data against any manipulation.
-For example, VDS can already be found in European visas, where they store an applicant’s full name, gender, dates, visa number, passport number, and more.
+VDS can already be found in European visas, where they store an applicant’s full name, gender, dates, visa number, passport number, and other document details.

 Data matrix barcode used in ID documents